 Some Famous Baptist Freemasons

-The following are some famous freemasons listed on the masonic website below.
-Notice how many masons have had leadership roles in the Southern Baptist Convention or Baptist orgs.
+The following are some famous Freemasons.
+Notice how many Masons have had leadership roles in the Southern Baptist Convention or Baptist orgs.
 (Famous Baptists who were Freemasons).
 The names of Baptists are in red.

 Hamilton, Frederick William - Unitarian minister and President of Tufts College

-•Hamilton, William W. - Named the Southern Baptist Convention's Home Mission Board's first head of the Department of Evangelism in 1906.
-He served as president of Baptist Bible Institute (BBI), now the New Orleans Baptist Theological Seminary, from 1927to 1943.
-While president, he saved BBI from bankruptcy in 1932 when the school defaulted on $353,000 in bonds.
-President of the SBC from 1940 to 1942.
+Hamilton, William W. - was named the Home Mission Board's first head of the Department of Evangelism in 1906.
+He served as president of Baptist Bible Institute (BBI), now the New Orleans Baptist Theological Seminary, from 1927 to 1943.
+While president, he saved BBI from bankruptcy in 1932, when the school defaulted on $353,000 in bonds.
+He was president of the SBC from 1940 to 1942.

 Lord, John Wesley - Bishop, United Methodist Church

-•McCall, Abner V. - President, Chancellor and President-Emeritus of Baylor University in Texas.
+McCall, Abner V. - President, Chancellor and President-Emeritus of Baylor University in Texas.
 He was the President of Baylor University from 1961 to 1981.
 He served in the FBI from 1943-45; was appointed a Texas Supreme Court Justice in June 1956; was a past President of the Baptist General Convention of Texas.
 He wrote "In thousands of meetings of Freemasons and of Baptists stretching back 60 years, I have seen nothing that made my belief and work in the Fraternity of Freemasons incompatible with my belief and work as a member of a Southern Baptist church."

 Mclellan, Archibald - Editor-in-Chief, The Christian Science Monitor

-•White, William - President of Baylor University 1948-1961; Executive Secretary and later President of the Baptist General Convention of Texas.
+White, William - President of Baylor University 1948-1961; Executive Secretary and later President of the Baptist General Convention of Texas.
 He served as pastor of First Baptist Church of Austin, First Baptist Church of Oklahoma City, First Baptist Church of Lubbock, and Broadway Baptist Church of Fort Worth.